PeppyHare/r/content/notes/griffiths/_index.md

 ### Internals

-All content is written in Markdown and rendered to a static site using [MkDocs](https://www.mkdocs.org/).
-The theme for the site is [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).
-I use python-markdown-math to turn any LaTeX in my source into full-blown MathJax to be rendered in the browser (and in a mobile-friendly format!).
+All content is written in Markdown and rendered to a static site using [Hugo](https://gohugo.io/).
+The theme for the site is [hugo-book](https://themes.gohugo.io/hugo-book/).
+I use KaTeX to typeset any LaTeX in my source in the browser super fast (and in a mobile-friendly format!).